 A tech co-founder can be:

 They have the skills to see the full picture and have both business and tech backgrounds.
 CTO will be a much-evolved version of a senior developer.
 It is worth hiring one if you can afford a tech salary and are willing to share a fair amount of equity.
-Or you could hire a fractional CTO, he/she is sometimes referred to as a virtual CTO may serve in a part-time or contracted capacity.
+Or you could hire a fractional CTO.
+He/she is sometimes referred to as a virtual CTO and may serve in a part-time or contracted capacity.
 Most startups don’t need a full-time CTO to handle strategy.
 In those situations, a fractional CTO will work extremely well.

 You can hire a person with more than five years of programming experience (including managing a dev team), many completed projects, and who knows the industry.

 A person who is currently a co-founder would be the best.
 They have excellent skills in both programming and management but are more invested in the company.
 They have a voice in the company and are compensated with equity, or you may also need to pay their time and skills with salary.